-In the chance you don’t devour it on the way home, store cut side down on a cutting board or store in your brown bag you received it in for up to 48 hours.
+In the chance you don’t devour it on the way home, store preferably wrapped in a linen kitchen towel, cut side down on a cutting board or store in your brown bag you received it in for up to 48 hours.

 After 48 hrs, slice your bread for convenience and freeze for up to 3 months.
 All of the breads freeze really well and can be popped right in the toaster from the freezer or thawed first.

 Prolonging the shelf life of your Specific Breads & Baked Goods

 Artisan Sourdough Boule if you receive it when it's still warm, please let cool on a rack at home for another couple of hours to let the gf flours absorb the moisture from baking and so it won't be gummy when you slice into it.
 After cooled, keep in the bag or wrap in a kitchen towel up to 48 hours.
 After 48 hours, slice and freeze stored in a zip lock.
 Take out slice by slice when needed and pop right in a toaster or skillet.

 Sourdough Loaf most likely you've received the loaf pre-sliced.
 Keep in paper bag or wrap in a kitchen towel up to 48 hours.
 After 48 hours, freeze in a zip lock bag and take out slices as needed.

 Baguettes these tend to stale fairly quickly, within 48 hours.
 Keep wrapped in a kitchen towel on the counter up to 48 hours.
 They are mostly starch flours besides the sourdough starter, but the outer crust hardens quickly like a typical baguettes.
 Slice at an angle for charcuterie and if you have left overs after 24 hours, slice and freeze in a zip-lock bag.